kabasset/azulero/README.md

 # Bring colors to Euclid tiles!

-Azul(ero)* downloads and merges VIS and NIR observations over a MER tile.
+Azul(ero)* is a toolbox which, among others, provides scripts to download and merge VIS and NIR observations over a MER tile.
-It detects and inpaints bad pixels (hot and cold pixels, saturated stars...), and combines the 4 channels (I, Y, J, H) into an sRGB image.
+For rendering color images, `azul process` detects and inpaints bad pixels (cold pixels, saturated stars...), and combines the 4 channels (I, Y, J, H) into an sRGB image.
+Input data files can be selected with `azul find` and then downloaded with `azul retrieve`, which connects to public (SAS) or private (EAS) data archives.
+Last but not least, `azul roam` produces flowing videos by panning and zooming images.

 *I started this project when Euclid EROs came out...